Limit Theorems Under Several Linear Constraints: On the assumption

+where the $0<a_j<1$ are all different.
+Here, any $n-2$ columns can be removed without lowering the rank of $A$, yet asymptotically the first two columns are indispensable.
+We call a situation with such a dependence on a finite number of variables asymptotically degenerate.
+Note that the asymptotic degeneration of \eqref{example1} depends on $b$.
+If for $A$ of \eqref{example1} we have $b:=(1,n)^t$ instead, there is no dependence on a finite number of variables as $n\to\infty$.
+This shows that a good condition on $A$ should take $b$ and different magnitudes of the entries of $A$ into account.
+This leads the way to making an assumption on $\hat A$ instead of $A$.

-To understand this assumption, we remark that thanks to $\hat A\hat A^t=I$, all but finitely many entries of $\hat A$ are $o(1)$.
-Non-vanishing entries mean that there is at least one constraint in which finitely many variables play a prominent role in the sense that they are non-negligible, retaining more dependence than the bulk of the variables.
-Our assumption $\|\hat A\|_{\max}=o(1)$ rules out such a case, ensuring that each variable is negligible.
+Let us now discuss the assumption $\|\hat A\|_{\max}=o(1)$ more closely.
+We first remark that thanks to $\hat A\hat A^t=I$, for any $c>0$ the number of entries of $\hat A$ larger than $c$ is bounded in $n$.
+We will see in a few examples below that non-vanishing entries occur in cases where finitely many variables play a prominent role in the sense that they are non-negligible, retaining more dependence than the bulk of the variables.
+Our assumption $\|\hat A\|_{\max}=o(1)$ rules out such a case, ensuring that each single variable is negligible.
 We will more precisely show that it implies the following property:

 \textbf{Property A:} For each $K\in\N$ there exist pairwise disjoint nonempty subsets $I_1,\dots,I_{K}\subset\{1,\dots,n\}$ and an $n$-independent constant $C>0$ such that for all $l=1,\dots,K$ and all $n$ we have